geniussystems-np/cache-middleware/readme.md

   ];
 ```

-`ServeCacheResponse` should be after authentication middleware since it doesn’t pass the request to other middleware in the stack.
+`ServeCacheResponse` should be after authentication middleware since it doesn’t pass the request to other middleware in the stack if there’s a response.
 Above code asumes you’re enabling `cache-middleware` for all the routes.
 For specific routes, you need to added the middleware to it’s respective group and enable middleware in route.